sahithya008/CERTIFICATES-GENERATOR/README.md

 ---

-## New in this fork — Feature 1 of 3 ✅
+## New in this fork — Feature 1 of 4 ✅

 **Admin API — Programmatic student creation**

-A concise, authenticated API endpoint has been added to this fork to allow administrators to add students directly to the project's canonical Excel data source (`student_certificates.xlsx`).
+A concise, authenticated API endpoint has been added in this fork to allow administrators to add students directly to the project's canonical Excel data source (`student_certificates.xlsx`).
 This capability is intended to make onboarding, bulk provisioning, and scripted workflows easy without manual spreadsheet edits.

 - **Endpoint:** `POST /admin/api/students` (JSON)
 - **Authentication:** Admin session (via `/admin` login) or HTTP Basic Auth using `ADMIN_USERNAME` / `ADMIN_PASSWORD`.